The Attack on the U.S. Capitol Shows America Exactly Who We Are

 Wednesday’s domestic terrorists, who came from various parts of the country, were there because Trump had sent a call out to them to come to the nation’s capital on Jan.
 6 in a mid-December tweet.
 He told his followers “it was going to be wild.”

-Earlier Wednesday, the president spoke to his followers at the ellipse near the national mall.
+Earlier Wednesday, the president spoke to his followers at the White House Ellipse near the National Mall.
 He told them to walk the mile and a half to the Capitol to fight for democracy.
 This came after two months of filling his followers with lie after lie with unsubstantiated false claims of a stolen election filled with fraud.
 In their delusional minds, they actually thought they could overturn the election of President-elect Joe Biden to keep Trump in the White House.

 They entered the Capitol minutes after Vice President Mike Pence would not attempt to overturn the Electoral College votes submitted by the 50 state governments.